Brooks Williams Live | Cast Theatre, Doncaster

 Recorded in February 1970, Mott the Hoople’s third studio album Wildlife was released in the UK back in May 1971 on the Island label and on Atlantic in the US.
 The classic band line-up at the time was still Ian Hunter, Mick Ralphs, Verden Allen, Pete ‘Overend’ Watts and Dale ‘Buffin’ Griffin, each of whom were represented by their own symbols on the cover artwork, a good six months before Led Zeppelin came out with theirs, albeit in the case of Mott, they were merely generic astrological symbols with Hunter and Allen sharing the same one.
 The album opens with Mick Ralphs’ “Whisky Woman”, a mixture of a straightforward, almost pedestrian rock riff, together with a pop chorus, Ralphs taking the lead vocal, as he also does on “Wrong Side of the River”, “Home is Where I Want To Be” and the country flavoured “It Must Be Love”.
 The album was mostly produced by the band, though Guy Stevens was around to produce the opening track and co-produce a couple of others, but remained suspicious by his absence for the rest.
 He was back to produce the band’s next album Brain Capers later in the year, before standing aside for David Bowie to take care of things on All the Young Dudes (1972).
 The album also features a reworking of a Melanie gospel song, “Lay Down” which appeared on her own Candles in the Rain album around the same time.
 To a young school kid at the time, it wasn’t the songs, it wasn’t the hair, it wasn’t the shades, it was those weird shaped guitars all the way.

-Home Is Where I Want To Be is featured on this week’s edition of the Vaults radio show.
+Home Is Where I Want To Be is included on this week’s edition of the Vaults radio show.

 It was quite common in the early 1970s to hear the name Leonard Cohen and ‘razor blades’ in the same sentence.
 This was more than likely due to the song “Dress Rehearsal Rag”, which openly discusses suicide and places the Canadian singer-songwriter, novelist, poet and ladies’ man firmly on the bleak shelf in the record shop.
 Of course this is nonsense and much of Cohen’s work is much more multi-faceted than that of a downbeat purveyor of depression.
 If both Cohen’s previous LPs Songs of Leonard Cohen and Songs from a Room feature the singer with a similarly stoic expression on each of the covers, then by Songs of Love and Hate, our hero is positively chuckling himself into a state of chronic euphoria.
 If “Dress Rehearsal Rag” focuses on the hate (self hate in this case), then the love comes over in “Last Year’s Man”, “Famous Blue Raincoat” and “Joan of Arc”, albeit in entirely different contexts.
 Bob Johnson once again looks after production as he did on Cohen’s previous album, and guitarist Ron Cornelius provides some of his sensitive noodling.
 The album also features a live recording of “Sing Another Song Boys”, which was recorded at the previous year’s Isle of Wight Festival.

-Famous Blue Raincoat is featured on this week’s edition of the Vaults radio show.
+Famous Blue Raincoat is included on this week’s edition of the Vaults radio show.

 By the time this LP came out, Buffy Sainte-Marie had already released six albums, making a name for herself on the burgeoning folk music scene of the 1960s.
 I think I was drawn to this LP mainly for the song “Soldier Blue”, which was the title song from a popular feature film of the early 1970s, which addressed the plight of the Native American and the erosion of their culture, which at the time was notorious for its gruesome scenes of utter carnage.
 The song was released as a single and remains one of Buffy Sainte-Marie’s most popular songs.
 The songs on the album are made up of five self-penned, “Soldier Blue” being one of them, while the rest are written by others, including a fine take on the Goffin/King number “Smack Water Jack”, which Carole King had just recorded for her landmark album Tapestry around the same time, Leonard Cohen’s little known “Bells” and a version of Neil Young’s “Helpless”, which includes guest appearances by Young himself and fellow Crazy Horse band mates Danny Whitten, Ralph Molina and Billy Talbot.

-Soldier Blue is featured on this week’s edition of the Vaults radio show.
+Soldier Blue is included on this week’s edition of the Vaults radio show.

 Playlist for Show 07.03.21